MatterMiners/lapis/docs/index.rst

       :title: Dynamic

       The *dynamic* environment builds on volatile, opportunistic resources exclusively.
-Based on the amount of jobs being processed within the simulation COBalD controllers decide about the integration and disintegration of resources.
+Based on the amount of :term:`jobs <Job>` being processed within the simulation COBalD controllers decide about the integration and disintegration of resources.

       .. code-block:: bash